Skip to content

 Key Proponents: C.S.
 Lewis, Alvin Plantinga, Victor Reppert First Proposed: 1947 Last updated:

-The Argument from Reason contends that if naturalism is true and our minds are entirely products of blind physical processes, then we have no grounds for trusting our reasoning - including the very reasoning that leads to naturalism.
+The Argument from Reason claims that if naturalism is true and our minds are just blind physical processes, we have no reason to trust our reasoning - including the reasoning that led to naturalism in the first place.
+It scores 25/100 for soundness because it spots a real tension but overstates the conflict between evolution and reliable reasoning.
 C.S.
-Lewis first articulated this challenge in his 1947 book Miracles, and Alvin Plantinga later formalized it as the Evolutionary Argument Against Naturalism.
+Lewis first laid out the challenge in his 1947 book Miracles, and Alvin Plantinga later formalized it as the Evolutionary Argument Against Naturalism.
 Victor Reppert expanded the case in C.S.
 Lewis’s Dangerous Idea (2003).
-With a soundness score of 25/100, the argument identifies an interesting epistemological tension in naturalism but overstates the incompatibility between evolution and reliable reasoning.

 The Core Argument